jjwilly16/node-pdftk/README.md

 A wrapper for [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) with streams and promises.
 All methods included.

+> **2.0 Note** - If you are planning on upgrading from version 1, you shouldn't have any problems unless you are subclassing the PdfTk class - it is no longer being directly exposed.
+All methods should behave the same as before.

 ## Requirements ##

 Make sure you have [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) installed and in your system path (or configure the plugin to point to your binary file - see options below).